 “Modern software is increasingly complex, and identifying how data passes through it should be a priority for all software development teams.”

-I spoke to Black Duck by Synopsys technical evangelist Tim Mackey about the newly discovered Struts vulnerability.
+I spoke to Synopsys technical evangelist Tim Mackey about the newly discovered Struts vulnerability.
 “Modern software is increasingly complex, and identifying how data passes through it should be a priority for all software development teams,” Tim noted.
 “To give you some background, developers commonly use libraries of code, or development paradigms which have proven efficient, when creating new applications or features.
 This attribute is a positive when the library or paradigm is of high quality, but when a security defect is uncovered, this same attribute often leads to a pattern of security issues.

 “In the case of CVE-2018-11776,” Tim continued, “the root cause was a lack of input validation on the URL passed to the Struts framework.
 In both 2016 and 2017, the Apache Struts community disclosed a series of remote code execution vulnerabilities.
 These vulnerabilities all related to the improper handling of unvalidated data.
 However, unlike CVE-2018-11776, the prior vulnerabilities were all in code within a single functional area of the Struts code.
 This meant that developers familiar with that functional area could quickly identify and resolve issues without introducing new functional behaviors.